 This course is designed for officials from all departments and agencies, professionals, analysts and managers who are working on maritime security issues, or who wish to gain a deeper professional understanding of this subject.

-• Two-day non-residential, fully-catered program.
+• One-day non-residential, fully-catered program.

 • An ANU parking permit will be supplied.